 Recording permit for media

-Journalists are obliged to have a recording permit to film and take photographs in the European Parliament.
-The recording permit is issued at the media accreditation desk and can also be requested beforehand from email@example.com.
-Journalists must adhere and sign the rules for filming and taking photographs in the Parliament
+Journalists, press photographers and cameramen are obliged to have a recording permit to film and take photographs in the European Parliament.
+The recording permit is issued at the media accreditation desk and can also be requested beforehand from firstname.lastname@example.org.
+Journalists must adhere to and sign the rules for filming and taking photographs in the Parliament.

 Non-media recording permit

-Photographers and camera operators, who are invited by MEPs or by Parliament services hereby known as the ‘requesting authority’, for special events, communication and promotional work should hold a ‘non-media recording permit.
-The requesting authority and/or the photographer/camera operator shall request the permit 24 hours in advance from (firstname.lastname@example.org).
-This permit does not give access to the European Parliament premises.
-The requesting authority requests normal visitor access.
+Photographers and camera operators, who are invited by MEPs or by Parliament services (hereby known as the ‘requesting authority’) for special events, communication and promotional work should hold a ‘non-media’ recording permit.
+The requesting authority and/or the photographer/camera operator shall request the permit 24 hours in advance from email@example.com.
+This permit does not give access to the European Parliament premises - the requesting authority has to apply for normal visitor access.
 The requesting authority is responsible for supervising the recordings and ensuring the rules for recordings by non-media representatives are adhered to.

 Media accreditation offices: opening hours

-Brussels: Media accreditation office, Press/Visitor’s entrance, Paul-Henri Spaak building, PHS -1C029, Rue Wiertz.
+Brussels: Media accreditation office, Press and Visitor’s entrance, Paul-Henri Spaak building, PHS -1C029, Rue Wiertz.

 Strasbourg (plenary session only): press entrance, Louise Weiss (LOW) building.
-This is the first entrance on the left inside the central courtyard (Bronislaw Geremek Agora).
+This is the first entrance on the left inside the central courtyard (Bronisław Geremek Agora).